 Leadership Dispute, Private Security and All Details of Adwoa Safo Shooting Incident

-• Six private security guards have been arrested by the Ghana Police Service after gunfire erupted during the confrontation
+• Six private security guards have been arrested by the Ghana Police Service after gunfire erupted during the heated confrontation

-Former Member of Parliament for Dome-Kwabenya, Sarah Adwoa Safo, is receiving medical treatment following a violent shooting incident at Kwabenya on Sunday, June 21, 2026, which has since triggered a major police investigation and heightened tensions within the Kristo Asafo leadership.
+Former Member of Parliament for Dome-Kwabenya, Sarah Adwoa Safo, is receiving medical treatment following a shooting incident at Kwabenya on Sunday, June 21, 2026, which has since triggered a major police investigation and heightened tensions within the Kristo Asafo leadership.

 Former Member of Parliament, Dome-Kwabenya, Sarah Adwoa Safo, medical treatment, violent shooting incident, Kwabenya, Accra